27Apoorva/TheRoboticsBlogger/_posts/2023-06-26-VS-Code-ROS-Configurations.md

 <h2 style="text-align: left;margin: 20px 3rem;" id="ros2bagplay">ROS 2 BAGS PLAYBACK</h2>
 <p style="text-align: left;margin: 20px 3rem;">
-One of the major shortcomings of the VS Code extension for ROS is that it does not provide any interface for ROS bag files.
-A seasoned ROS developer knows how often they need to play ROS bag files to tune their algorithms.<br>
+One of the major shortcomings of the VS Code extension for ROS is that it does not provide any interface for rosbag.
+A seasoned ROS developer knows how often they need to play rosbag to tune their algorithms.<br>
 But there is a way out.
-You can create a task by copy-pasting the below configuration inside the <code style='color:orange'>`tasks`</code> key, in your <code style='color:orange'>`tasks.json`</code> file to play bag files with just a few keystrokes.
+You can create a task by copy-pasting the below configuration inside the <code style='color:orange'>tasks</code> key, in your <code style='color:orange'>tasks.json</code> file to play rosbag.
 Just set the path of the bag file at <code style='color:red'>&lt;set-bag-file-path&gt;</code>.
 </p>
 <ul style="margin: 20px 3rem;list-style-type: none;">
   <li>